nerminnuraydogan/evaluation-of-object-detection/README.md

-# evaluation-of-object-detection
+# Evaluation of Object Detection

-implentation of average precision and average recall
+The presented notebook consists of implementation of Average Precision and Average Recall for object detection.